mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 <blockquote><strong>This</strong> is weirdly-formatted and <em>ugly</em> but technically correct code.</blockquote>

-Because HTML ignores whitespace, you have the freedom to format your code however you like (such as in the indented style shown above).
+Because HTML ignores whitespace, you have the freedom to format your code however you like (such as in the indented style demonstrated above).
 But this little "feature" creates problems for writers who need the ability to write in paragraphs:

     This is <strong>one</strong> paragraph.